mafaldacf/CPD/README.md

+Instituto Superior Técnico

+Master's Degree in Computer Science and Engineering

-# Parallel and Distributed Computing Project
+Parallel and Distributed Computing 2021/2022

+# Parallel programing on shared-memory and distributed-memory systems.

 ## Authors